fordlarman/J0n3sy_Cat/README.md

 # J0n3sy_Cat
-A Remote Access Trojan (RAT) backdoor executable generator and server project.
+A Remote Access Trojan (RAT) backdoor executable generator project.
 *For Educational purposes only

-Inpsired by hacking tools such as the Metasploit framework and FatRat, J0n3sy_Cat is a RAT backdoor tool used to generate an executable target file and connect to that target file once activated.
+Inpsired by hacking tools such as the Metasploit framework and FatRat, J0n3sy_Cat is a RAT backdoor tool used to generate an executable trojan file and connect to that file once activated.

 FatRat - https://github.com/Screetsec/TheFatRat